 Onward from Istanbul

-Then we’ll fly east to Samsun and arrive at pretty riverside Amasya with its ancient cliffside tombs.
-Tokat, home of wood block-printing, is our next destination.
-With guidance from old friend and Master printer Hussein, we’ll each choose carved blocks and stamp our own printed scarves.
+Then we’ll fly east to Samsun, meet the van and driver and drive to pretty riverside Amasya with its ancient cliffside tombs.
+Tokat, home of wood block-printing, is our next and nearby destination.
+With guidance from the Master printer, we’ll each choose carved blocks and stamp our own printed scarves, right.
 We’ll have our choice of his large selection of hand-carved linden wood blocks to print with.

 If there is time and interest, we’ll visit spectacular caves with stunning limestone ‘curtains.’
 We will also visit a museum featuring the printed scarves, clothing and costumes of Tokat.
 A culinary specialty of Tokat is the delicious, traditional stuffed pasta dish called manti; we’ll have a chance to try it there and in other regions.